 We’ve spoken earlier about where you should place your hands on your bat, and that’s wherever is most comfortable for you.

-However, when it comes to the grip that you should hold the bat with, there are a few rules that you’ll need to keep in mind in order to have a more successful softball swing.
+However, when it comes to the grip that you should hold the bat with, there are a few rules that you’ll need to keep in mind to have a more successful softball swing.

 Firstly, you will want to make sure that you break the alignment of your wrists when you’re hitting the ball.